gusana-adirosa/interview-technical-test-cloudmile-jr-sre/002-k8s/README.md

 ```

 Note:
-- The code hasn't yet been tested, but the overview can already be seen on the helm charts and terraform.
+- The code hasn't yet been tested, but the overview can already be seen on the helm chart.